 Vinyl is a totally different beast to CD's and other digital audio formats.
 So if this is your 1st track to vinyl please also read our short FAQ.

-Unfortunately there is a 125 mb per file limit on the uploads.
-If your file is larger you can send your music via Dropbox, WeTransfer.com or some other file share site, just email us the link.
-Or send us a CD or USB stick.
+You can upload all of your music & label art work file on the product pages.
+If you prefer you can send your music via Dropbox, WeTransfer.com or some other file share site, just email us the download link, or send us a CD or USB stick.

 For the highest quality vinyl please note the following :~

-- MP3s, WMA and other lossy compressed audio formats are generally poor quality and, if it can be helped, best not used for cutting Dubplates or Mastering.
+- MP3s, WMA and other lossy compressed audio formats are generally poor quality and, if it can be helped, best not used for cutting Dubplates.
 The best formats are WAV and AIFF.

 - Never convert a MP3/WMA to WAV/AIFF as this does not improve the audio quality, it may in fact degrade it.